 However, these fitness functions are not available for iOS users at the moment which is a bit of a letdown.
 This is because they only work with the Samsung S Health app and that is not on Apple phones.
 Another area where we think this pair of headphones can be lacking is the fit.
 While you will get multiple sizes to choose from, we think the fit can become too snug too quickly.
 Each product does come with multiple options for ear tip and wing tip sizes so that’s a plus.

 This device offers distinct runtimes for the listening experience, for example, it will run for approximately 4 hours if you mainly use it for calls, it runs for 5 hours if you commit to Bluetooth streaming and it offers 7 hours of MP3 use.
 It is pretty easy to connect this headset to Bixby and Google Voice if you want to use voice-activated commands to play and pause your music.
 This is a great hands-free feature.

 Another reason why this product is so good is that it has been made to be extremely lightweight.
 This means that they are not likely to fall during use and you can even be sure that they are super portable and compact.
 The touch controls that this device comes with are also quite responsive and you should not have any issues manoeuvring around them at any point in time.
 These headphones also come with an impressive IP67 water-resistant rating that sets them apart from all others.

-Finally, the feature that is most associated with this product is their onboard storage capabilities and this is something that the Samsung Galaxy simply chose not to retain.
+Finally, the feature that is most associated with this product is its onboard storage capabilities and this is something that the Samsung Galaxy simply chose not to retain.
 A serious loss because the 4GB worth of storage in this device gives them a serious competitive edge as you can add music and listen to your favorite podcasts while using considerably less battery life in the process.